k0smik0/enhancedsafeasynctask/Readme.md

 # Enhanced SafeAsyncTask
 This is an enhanced version of
 [roboguice's SafeAsyncTask][1],
- but providing polymorphic behaviour for subclasses: <br/>so you can declare different onException method, for each different exception type you would handle.
+ but providing polymorphic behaviour for subclasses, using reflection: <br/>so you can declare different onException method, for each different exception type you would handle.